Joshua-W-Adams/aws_infrastructure_boilerplate/services/security/sts/sts.md

 You can use STS to give a user a temporary token to use that role.

+Three key API functions to perform this:
+- AssumeRole
+- AssumeRoleWithSAML
+- AssumeRoleWithWebIdentity

 ## Federated Identity

 Provide users OUTSIDE your AWS account direct access to AWS Resources.